rsksmart/rsk-cli/README.md

 #### 2. Transfer Ownership

 Transfer the ownership of an existing domain to another address.
+Note: Recipient must be a raw address `(0x...)`, RNS names are not supported as recipient; use the `resolve` command first if needed.
 Requires: `--recipient` flag.

 ##### Mainnet